Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a view of where you want to be in the next year or two?
-Failing to set achievable goals will hinder your progress.
-Establish clear long-term and short-term objectives, prioritizing those with the highest impact on your career advancement.
-To boost job satisfaction make sure that your goals are in line with your personal needs.
+Are you able to articulate a vision of where you want to be in the next year or two years?
+If you don’t set realistic goals, it will hinder your progress.
+Create clear short-term and long-term goals that prioritize those that will have the highest impact on your career advancement.
+To boost job satisfaction Make sure these objectives align with your personal goals.

 Not Taking Care of Networking